vzlusat/vzlusat1-timepix-data/README.md

 ### Planetary sweeps

-We regularly conducte planetary-wide measurements with varying length between 1 to 3 days.
+We regularly conduct planetary-wide measurements with varying length between 1 to 3 days.
 Acquisitions are triggered every 3 minutes, parameters differ based on the satellite's GPS position.
-Acquisition times are dynamically set between to values (e.g., 2 seconds and 2 miliseconds) to mitigate particle pileup.
+Acquisition times are dynamically set between to values (e.g., 2 seconds and 2 milliseconds) to mitigate particle pileup.

 ```bash
 ./scripts/labelled_maps_plotter.py -d ./data/labelled/planetary_sweeps/all